 Writer/Director: Eduardo Velazquez (US)

-Set in Buenos Aires, GUAO is the story of Luperon; a naïve, Caribbean immigrant with a profound love for Catherine Deneuve.
-He suffers from a mysterious, degenerative brain disease and is protected by his sister Ana.
+NARRATIVE – Set in Buenos Aires, “Guao” is the story of Luperon; a naïve, Caribbean immigrant with a profound love for Catherine Deneuve.
+He suffers from a degenerative brain disease and is protected by his sister Ana.
 He decides to gender transition, become Deneuve, and fall for a religious fanatic.

-April, a soft spoken American, and Kalev, an over-confident Israeli, meet at an Italian restaurant after connecting online and agreeing to go on their first date.
-This heartfelt comedy comes from Director Amir Arison and writer Anna Ziegler, adapted from her One-Act play ‘A Map of Broken Glass’.
+NARRATIVE – April, a soft spoken American, and Kalev, an over-confident Israeli, meet at an Italian restaurant after connecting online and agreeing to go on their first date.
+This heartfelt comedy is an adaptation of Anna Ziegler’s one-act play, “A Map of Broken Glass.”